Reading Company: Passenger operations

-The Reading Company did not operate extensive long-distance passenger train service, but it did field a number of named trains, most famous of which was the streamlined Crusader, which connected Philadelphia and Jersey City.
+The Reading Company did not operate extensive long-distance passenger train service, but it did field several named trains, most famous of which was the streamlined Crusader, which connected Philadelphia and Jersey City, New Jersey.

-Other trains in the fleet included the Harrisburg Special (between Jersey City and Harrisburg), King Coal (between Philadelphia and Shamokin, Pennsylvania), North Penn (between Philadelphia and Bethlehem), Queen of the Valley (between Jersey City and Harrisburg), Schuylkill (between Philadelphia and Pottsville), and Wall Street (between Philadelphia and Jersey City).
+Other trains in the fleet included the Harrisburg Special (between Jersey City and Harrisburg, Pennsylvania), King Coal (between Philadelphia and Shamokin, Pennsylvania), North Penn (between Philadelphia and Bethlehem, Pennsylvania), Queen of the Valley (between Jersey City and Harrisburg), Schuylkill (between Philadelphia and Pottsville, Pennsylvania), and Wall Street (between Philadelphia and Jersey City).
 The Reading participated in the joint operation of The Interstate Express with the Central Railroad Company of New Jersey and the Delaware, Lackawanna & Western Railroad, with service between Philadelphia and Syracuse, New York.

 Reading also offered through passenger car service with the Lehigh Valley Railroad via their connection at Bethlehem.
 Like most railroads, the Reading had contracts with the U.S. Post Office to haul and sort mail en route.
-After World War II, the Reading looked at dropping the mail and in 1961 notified the governmentothat it intended to stop mail service on its passenger trains.
-On July 1, 1963, the post office let them out of the contracts, where were valued at $2,137,000, equal to $ today, and the railroad switched to Budd RDC self-propelled cars, instead of locomotive hauled passenger trains, to save money.
+After World War II, the Reading looked at dropping the mail and in 1961 notified the government that it intended to stop mail service on its passenger trains.
+On July 1, 1963, the post office let them out of the contracts, which were valued at $2,137,000, equal to $ today, and the railroad switched to Budd RDC self-propelled cars, instead of locomotive hauled passenger trains, to save money.

-Camden-Atlantic City speed: On July 20, 1904, regularly-scheduled train no. 25, running from Kaighn's Point in Camden, New Jersey to Atlantic City with Philadelphia and Reading Railway class P-4c 4-4-2 (Atlantic class cab over boiler) locomotive No.334 and 5 passenger cars, set a speed record.
+Camden-Atlantic City speed: On July 20, 1904, regularly scheduled train no. 25, running from Kaighn's Point in Camden, New Jersey to Atlantic City with Philadelphia and Reading Railway class P-4c 4-4-2 (Atlantic class cab over boiler) locomotive No.334 and 5 passenger cars, set a speed record.
 It ran the 55.5 miles in 43 minutes at an average speed of 77.4 mph.
 The 29.3 miles between Winslow Jct and Meadows Tower (outside of Atlantic City) were covered in 20 minutes at a speed of 87.9 mph.
 During the short segment between Egg Harbor and Brigantine Junction, the train was reported to have reached 115 mph.

 The Reading operated an extensive commuter network out of Reading Terminal in Philadelphia.
-In the late 1920s, most of the suburban system was electrified (the first lines electrified were the Ninth Street Branch, New Hope Branch as far as Hatboro station (extended to Warminster station in 1974), the Bethlehem Branch as far as Lansdale, the Doylestown Branch, and the New York Branch to West Trenton).
+In the late 1920s, most of the suburban system was electrified (the first lines electrified were the Ninth Street Branch, New Hope Branch as far as the Hatboro station and extended to Warminster station in 1974, the Bethlehem Branch as far as Lansdale, the Doylestown Branch, and the New York Branch to West Trenton).
 Reading ordered 150 electric multiple units from Bethlehem Steel which were supplemented by twenty unpowered coach trailers converted from existing coaches and electrified services began on July 26, 1931.